gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 $$C \sim |T - T_c|^{-\alpha} \quad \text{(specific heat)}$$

-The **critical exponents** $$\nu, \beta, \gamma, \alpha, \delta, \eta$$ are universal — same for all systems in the universality class.
+The **critical exponents** $$\nu, \beta, \gamma, \alpha, \delta, \eta$$ are universal: same for all systems in the universality class.

 They satisfy **scaling relations:**